News from CERN

 @CERN

-Presently my group is analyzing 150 fb-1 of LHC data collected at root(s) = 13 TeV.
-We (Rachel Lindley (now graduated), Hao Zhou) are interpreting the four-top-quark production cross section in terms of beyond-the-Standard Model physics involving the 2HDM Higgs sector.
-We (Michael Schott, Hao Zhou) are searching for long-lived particles that decay in the Muon Spectrometer.
-Both of these analyses are nearing publication.
+Presently my group has started analyzing Run 3 LHC data collected at root(s) = 13.6 TeV.
+We are searching for long-lived particles that decay in the Muon Spectrometer such as emerging jets.
+We are also working on ML (machine learning) applied to Calorimeter cluster energy calibration and pileup mitigation.
+One member of our group works on NSW TDAQ activitites at CERN.
 For HL-LHC upgrades, we hold firmware responsibilities for the LAr Calorimeter readout electronics (LASP and SRTM) and firmware responsibilities for adaptable accelerator cards for the EF tracking project.
-I am also working with students Shelbi Foster and I-Tzu Huang on machine learning projects using topological clusters in the Calorimeter.
-There are many research opportunities for Physics and ECE students, though not all of them are paid.
+There are several research opportunities for Physics and ECE students, though not all of them are paid.
 If you are an undergraduate or graduate student with interest in doing research with ATLAS, please talk with me or email kjohns@arizona.eduSPAMNOT